 Adam Ben Ezra

 Double-bass phenomenon, multi-instrumentalist, and YouTube sensation Adam Ben Ezra brings the double bass from its status as a background note to a dominant front presence.
 For the past few years he has explored new directions, carving out a unique spot in today’s international musical landscape with both his songwriting and musicianship.
-The concert will be held at Under the Couch, an intimate campus performance space.
+The concert will be held at a campus performance space to be announced.

 RAIIN Dance Theater: in Human

 in Human is a celebration and examination of Black culture through the lens of spoken word, contemporary trap music, jazz, and hip hop.
 RAIIN Dance Theater, directed by Raianna Brown, partners with the Georgia Tech School of Industrial Design to create a new experience in which an engineered set transforms the stage.
 The physical, high-energy movement of the RDT dancers juxtaposed with the familiar Atlanta cityscape embodies the human connection between art and social justice, all set to a score of classical and contemporary sounds of the Black experience.

 Featuring spectacular sets and beautifully costumed Russian dancers, Moscow Ballet's Great Russian Nutcracker is a treat for the whole family.
 Whimsical and imaginative storytelling blends with the richness of Russian classical dance to make this particular Nutcracker a unique holiday treat not to be missed!